Hjartar

 Wind.
 Free electricity.
 When it blows.

 The cost of producing a megawatt-hour is the easy part.
 What each one earns when it does blow is the question that decides whether more get built.
-Every new gigawatt drives down the clearing price during windy hours.
-So the next gigawatt depends on whether something can absorb the surplus — storage, flexible demand, or an interconnector to different weather — or whether it gets built where the weather itself is different, like the summer-peaking Aegean or the Mediterranean Mistral.
+Every new gigawatt drives down the wholesale price during windy hours.
+So the next gigawatt depends on whether something can absorb the surplus: storage, flexible demand, or an interconnector to different weather.
+Or it gets built where the wind is different: the summer-peaking Aegean, the Mediterranean Mistral.

 sources